Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 Resistance to Change

-Challenge: Organizations often face resistance from employees who fear AI may replace their jobs or disrupt their workflow.
+Challenge: Organizations often face resistance from employees and business leaders who fear AI may replace their jobs or disrupt their workflow.

 Solution: Foster an inclusive culture that emphasizes AI as a tool for enhancement, not replacement.
 Engage employees in training programs to demystify AI, showcasing how it can ease their workload and improve performance.